bigjosh/TSL/README.md

 Blinks the little battery icons at 0.5Hz to indicate that a low battery voltage was detected.

-The battery voltage is checked once at start power up and then every 8 days in Time Since Launch mode starting at the change from day 0 to day 1.
+The battery voltage is checked once at start power up and then every 8 days in Time Since Launch mode starting at the update from day 0 to day 1.
 If the voltage is less than about 2.6 volts, then we go into low battery mode.

 When you see this, you should swap out the batteries for new ones.
+No need to run, you likely have moths to years to get it done before the time is lost.
 Be sure to use Energizer Ultra.
 Be sure to have the new ones ready before you remove the old ones.
 Change the batteries one at a time - taking the first old one out and putting the new one in, then taking the second one out and putting the new one in.

 If after you change the batteries you still see low battery mode, then pull one of the batteries out and wait for the LCD to go blank and then quickly put the battery back in.
-Alternately you can use a wire jumper to connect the `C' pin and the `G` pin on the 6 pin ISP header to reset the board.

 Note that we intentionally do not check for low batteries during Ready to Launch mode.
 It is expected that a TSL will spend most of its decades in Time Since Launch mode, so no point in wasting good power right at the beginning of its long life.
 Also, what cut off would we use?
 Should it be higher than the cut off during Time Since Launch mode?
 If your TSL has been sitting around for more than 20 years and you are about to have a big moment and you want to play it safe, you can always prophylacticly put in new batteries.